donaldpminer/cmsc471-spring20/README.md

 There will a number of projects/homework assignments and will be the main source of your grade.
 Each assignment will have approximately two weeks to complete and will come out approximately once a week.

+In general, projects will be released and described at the end of class on Wednesdays.
+In general, the projects will be due on Tuesdays at 11:59pm.

 ### Exams